datoujinggzj/zg104.github.io/_posts/2020-04-28-logistic-regression.md

 tags: [blogs, insights]
 ---

-Let me take a brief introduction of myself!

-I am currently a graduate student in Georgetown University, majoring in Mathematics & Statistics.
-Don't think I am a boring person though lots of people of this major probably are.
-I love reclining, drinking a cup of my favorite coffee and let the time pass by quietly.
-That is why I have adequate space and time to free myself from study.

 # Logistic Regression

 **Here, you might want to know how much mathematics is included in logistic regression**